yuvalbatan/writeups/tryhackme/The_Marketplace.md

 There are only 4 users in the system, one of them is mine, so I can automate it with hydra or check it manually.

-Because it's only 3 users, did it manually and found out that the user which got this password is "jake".
+Because it's only 3 users, I did it manually and found that the user which got this password is "jake".

 I'll login as jake via SSH: